WormBase/website-public/README.md

 **`make dev` appears stuck**

 The first time that `make dev` runs, it takes longer due to installation of dependencies.
+Subsequent startup should take a few seconds.

 **The stdout is jumbled**